svgeesus/EuroMPE/Duophonic/voltage-ref-MAX6226.md

 Measured ripple on the Tenma 72-8335A power supply was 9mv which seems high.
 Need to test VRef with a better regulated power supply.
 RC network did not reduce ripple at all.

+### Death

+Testing after 4 weeks of continuous powering (for ageing) both vref boards are dead.
+Maybe the PSU went above the +13V abs max rating at some point?
+Short circuit is a less likely cause, can't see how that could have happened.

 ## Test results - negative reference